-to solicit contributions towards my candidacy.

-I, , hereby accept expenditure ceilings as defined in Sections 3.12.050(c), 3.12.060(c), 3.12.190, 3.12.200, 3.12.210 and 3.12.220 of the City of Oakland's Campaign Reform Act.
-I agree that once accepted, the expenditure ceiling is irrevocable except as waived, pursuant to the City of Oakland Campaign Reform Act at Section 3.12.220.

-I hereby certify that the above statement is true and correct.
+I hereby declare that I have established a campaign committee in order to solicit contributions towards my candidacy.
+By submitting this form I accept the voluntary spending limits as defined in Sections 3.12.050(c), 3.12.060(c), 3.12.190, 3.12.200, 3.12.210 and 3.12.220 of the Oakland Campaign Reform Act.
+I understand that once accepted, the voluntary spending limit is irrevocable unless waived pursuant to Oakland Campaign Reform Act Section 3.12.220.
+I certify, under penalty of perjury under the laws of the State of California, that to the best of my knowledge, the information contained herein is true and complete.